-Old School courses teach homeowners and professionals skills and knowledge for the care and maintenance of older buildings.
+Old School courses teach homeowners, building owners and professionals skills and knowledge for the care and maintenance of older buildings.
 Courses can include topics such as best practices for researching the history of a building, how to manage a heritage project from start to finish, a thorough introduction to heritage conservation, and wood windows repair and maintenance.

 Sign up for our bi-monthly e-newsletter for course updates.

 Notice Regarding COVID-19 (Coronavirus)